Summer 2026 Library Systems, Catalog, and Quick Search Updates

 Frequently Asked Questions (FAQs)

-Loans for physical books and account information such as fines or fees will be transferred to the new system.
+Loans for physical books and account information will be transferred to the new system.

 If you are using My Account services in Quick Search to save searches or item records, see "What should I do with My Favorites in Quick Search?"
 If you are using My Account and the Bookbag in the classic catalog, see "What should I do with my Bookbag from the current catalog?"